The Church Studio

 Beautifully and historically restored in 2019, The mansion’s name “Harwelden” is a Welsh word meaning “place from which the Harwell’s came” and will forever honor the founding couple who were early settlers of Tulsa; Earl and Mary Harwell.
 Because of Mr. Harwell’s success from the oil industry, he spared no expense on the construction which began in 1921 and was completed in 1923.
 The stunning architecture is English Tudor as well as Collegiate Gothic.
 The decor has a lot of “Tulsa Blue” which is a nod to Mr. Harwell’s affinity for and generosity to the early University of Tulsa, known then as Kendall College.

-Community HigherEd (CHE) is a non-profit 501( c )(3) corporation founded by Ms. Knox with the mission to advance the purpose of Community Care College, Clary Sage College, and Oklahoma Technical College through active engagement, advocacy, fundraising, and stewardship.
+Teresa is the founder of the colleges which she started in 1995.
+Now, Community HigherEd (CHE), a non-profit 501( c )(3) corporation is the operator with a mission to advance the purpose of Community Care College, Clary Sage College, and Oklahoma Technical College through active engagement, advocacy, fundraising, and stewardship.
 The charity plays a significant role in the Tulsa community.
-Addiction, abuse, and poverty are all reduced when a post-secondary education is achieved.
+Addiction, abuse, and poverty are all reduced when post-secondary education is achieved.

 Learn More: http://www.communityhighered.org